If you have ever been a victim of whiplash, or if you know someone who has this injury, you know how much this neck injury can hurt!

 If you are feeling nervous thinking about anyone, let alone a chiropractor, put their hands on your terribly painful neck and wrenching it, you have nothing to worry about.
 No professional chiropractor would do such a thing.
 They might gently have you move your head forward and back or side to side to see how much range of movement you have lost.

 While it’s true that some people recover from their whiplash injury within 4-6 weeks, this will depend on how severely your whiplash injury is.

 You don’t want to become one of those in the 49 percentiles!
 As soon as you can, make an appointment with your chiropractor and find relief from your whiplash naturally.

 Chiropractors see more than their share of whiplash victims!
 They understand just how painful and debilitating this injury can be, so they will treat you very, very gently in the beginning.
 No one will be twisting your neck around like an owl!

-If you’ve never been to a chiropractor before, this article will answer many of your questions.
+If you’ve never received chiropractic adjustments before, this article will answer many of your questions.

 Be certain to tell the doctor if you have had any episodes of dizziness, nausea, vomiting, or headaches.
 This is important information.
 Don’t assume that these feelings are not related to your injury.

 While television loves to show people wearing a neck brace, this isn’t helpful to the healing process.
 The first 48-72 hours is about the length of time that you can expect to wear the neck brace.
 The brace might help to reduce your pain, but if you wear it much longer than 72 hours, it will make your condition worse by weakening the neck muscles.
 The muscles in the neck need to heal and become stronger to properly support the head.

 There are a few mistakes that are commonly made by those who have whiplash.
 You can avoid these mistakes while suffering from whiplash by reading this article.